cjmatchinsky/Banshee_VideoFeed_Transfer/README.md

 Cloud Computing (MEC) - Recices Video Feed from VPS.

+## Connection to Raspberry Pi (rPi):
+1. The Connection To the rPi is generally via SSH
+2. Download Advanced ip Scanner (https://www.advanced-ip-scanner.com/)
+3. Open Advanced ip Scanner and make sure the rPi and the computer you are using are on the same WIFI
+4. EduRom WIFI (school/CPP wifi) will not work.
+5. Use the Advanced ip Scanner to find the IP of the rPi.
+6. Open CMD (Terminal) and enter: SSH pi@123.456.41.240 (the Ip is an example use the ip of the rPi)
+7. When connected it will ask for a password and a yes or no question, hit yes.
+8. The password will be stated in the Banshee Communication Discord.
+##
+##

 This is all done through the UDP Socket Server:
 1. Run the VPS code First since it hosts  the server.
 2. Run rPi Code.